 CaCO₃ → CaO + CO₂

 The released CO₂ is immediately fed into the photosynthesis process.
-Since the intensity of photosynthesis largely depends on the CO₂ concentration in the leaf tissue, this process is actively and measurably enhanced by direct supply.
+Since the intensity of photosynthesis largely depends on the CO₂ concentration in the leaf tissue, this process is actively and measurably increased by direct supply.

 Europe — Field Studies 2011 to 2014